-The model building procedure efficiently selected for all re-10 sponses parsimonious models with $p \le 17$ covariates for all responses.
+The model-building procedure efficiently selected parsimonious models with $p \le 17$ covariates for all responses.
 This corresponds to only 5.8 % of the covariates considered for the effective cation exchange capacity (ECEC) modelling and to 1.4-2.8 % for modelling the binary and ordinal responses describing waterlogging.

-The procedure was able to select meaningful covariates, 15 which reveal the influence of soil forming factors for on the response variable, without any prior knowledge about the importance of a particular covariate.
-No pre-processing of covariates, such as dealing with with multi-collinearity by was necessary, e.g. such as reducing the dimensionality of the 20 covariate set , was necessary to deal with multi-collinearity.
-Especially for terrain covariates this is important.
-A variety of algorithms are available Elevation data are often available in several resolutions, and various algorithms can be used to calculate e.g. curvature or topographic wetness indices 25 (TWI) which each, which all likely produce slightly different results.
-In addition, radii for computing e.g. topographic position indices (TPI) have to be specified, and it is often not a priori clear how these should be chosen (Behrens et al., 2010; Miller et al., 2015).
-Therefore, different algorithm algorithms 30 and a range of parameter values are used to create terrain covariates and the model building process selects the most suitable input covariate to model a particular soil property.
-Meanwhile, none of the 180 APEX bands available for the Greifensee region was chosen for the final models.
-Most likely, 35 meaningful preprocessing - e.g. based on bare soil areas could improve the usefulness of such covariates (Diek et al., 2016).
-Since we used continuous reflectance signals, including vegetated and sparsely vegetated areas, the remotely sensed signal might not have expressed too well direct relationships 40 to actual soil properties.
+The procedure was able to select meaningful covariates, which reveal the influence of soil-forming factors on the response variable, without any prior knowledge about the importance of a particular covariate.
+No preprocessing of covariates was necessary, e.g. reducing the dimensionality of the covariate set to deal with multi-collinearity.
+This is especially important for terrain covariates.
+Elevation data are often available in several resolutions, and various algorithms can be used to calculate curvature or topographic wetness indices (TWI), which all likely produce slightly different results.
+In addition, radii for computing, for example, topographic position indices (TPI) have to be specified, and it is often not a priori clear how these should be chosen (Behrens et al., 2010; Miller et al., 2015).
+Therefore, different algorithms and a range of parameter values are used to create terrain covariates, and the model-building process selects the most suitable covariate to model a particular soil property.
+Meanwhile, none of the 180 APEX bands available for the Greifensee region were chosen for the final models.
+Most likely, meaningful preprocessing, for example based on bare soil areas, could improve the usefulness of such covariates (Diek et al., 2016).
+Since we used continuous reflectance signals, including vegetated and sparsely vegetated areas, the remotely sensed signal might not have expressed direct relationships to actual soil properties well.